industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![IIH_Essentials_adding_variables](graphics/IIH_Essentials_adding_variables.png)

 ## Adding the second PLC and high speed sampling testing

+Download the PLC_Sinus_wave in TIA portal project (EdgeHowTos) to the PLC (real one or simulated using S7-PLCSIM Advanced) which is in the same network as your IED (or IEVD).
+Then, run the PLC.

 Reopen the SIMATIC AX Trace Diagnostics application, go to the Trace Jobs and add another PLC.